ZackWilde27/VulkanGameEngine/README.md

 <br><br>

 ## Things I'm hoping to add in the future
-Contributions are welcome so if you'd like to take a stab at one of these, go ahead
+Contributions are welcome, but I don't know if it's a good idea since I tend to change things a lot and I don't want you to spend time on additions only for them to be become incompatible

+These are listed by my priority, so if you pick one towards the bottom it has less of a chance of being incompatible down the line

+- Sound and music (currently working on that, totally forgot about that part)
-- Skinned meshes and their animations
+- Skinned meshes and their animations (either by adding support for GLTF files or figuring out how to store them myself efficiently)
 - Dynamic shadows for point lights
 - Dynamic AO and GI (SSAO/SSGI or something SDF-based)
 - Misc. graphics effects like lens flares, film-grain/noise, and auto exposure